boutproject/BOUT-dev/manual/sphinx/developer_docs/mesh.rst

       return 1;
     }

-which creates a :cpp:class:`GridFile` object based on the data format of the grid file name, then adds that as a source of data for Mesh.
+which creates a `GridFile` object based on the data format of the grid file name, then adds that as a source of data for Mesh.

 For post-processing of the results, it’s useful to have mesh quantities in the dump files along with the results.
 To do this, there’s the function

 ::